Blog posts

 The IPCC has released corrected figures for past carbon dioxide emissions and future emissions trajectories quoted in the Summary for Policy Makers of the Working Group 1 report, “Climate Change 2013: The Physical Science Basis”.
 The original numbers were published in the report released on 27th September, which was subject to copy edit and final layout changes.

 In total, six values from the summary have been changed.
 As noted by Professor Sir Brian Hoskins, Director of the Grantham Institute, these corrections are minor adjustments to historical greenhouse gas emissions and to the cumulative emissions consistent with achieving a 2 degree warming target with different levels of probability.
+The 2 degree target is significant because it forms the basis of international climate change negotiations.
+These minor corrections do not affect any of the conclusions drawn in the Summary for Policy Makers.

 The future of our planet is far too important to be left just to our politicians